openhive-network/wax-doc/src/typescript/transaction-builder/finalization.md

 **Also remember that you can add more than one signature while signing your transaction.**
 !!!

-If you want to sign your transaction in traditional way and return it in the api form, you can use this sample (it will also apply the transaction expiration time):
+If you want to sign your transaction in traditional way and return it in the API form, you can use this sample (it will also apply the transaction expiration time):

 :::code source="../../static/snippets/src/typescript/transaction-builder/finalization/sign-and-build.ts" language="typescript" title="Test it yourself: [src/typescript/transaction-builder/finalization/sign-and-build.ts](https://stackblitz.com/github/openhive-network/wax-doc-snippets?file=src%2Ftypescript%2Ftransaction-builder%2Ffinalization%2Fsign-and-build.ts&startScript=test-tb-finalization-sign-and-build)" :::